edwinmoseslow/TicTacToe/README.md

 ## Cons about this solution :
 ---
-Though this solution may seems like it does a good job but the complexity increases according to N. When N increases the board increases which also tells us that there will be more centralized positions that will occur on the board.
-With that this solution would have to iterate through all of the centralized position as it goes.
+One of the main con is that the complexity increases according to N. Hence when N is increased the board increases in size which also tells us that there will be more centralized positions to check for.
+With that this solution would have to iterate through all of the centralized positions as it goes.

+## Reducing the number of check needed :
+---
-To reduce load, instead of iterating through all the position.
-I created an ArrayList to track only those positions that the user have entered/marked and with that all I needed to iterate through are the marked positions and its surrounding.
+To reduce load, instead of iterating through all the centralized positions.
+I created an ArrayList to track only those positions that the user have entered/marked.
+Now all that is left to do is to iterate through the marked centralized positions.

+## Things I learnt :
+---
+Initally while doing a 3x3 board, I actually thought of just checking through the each of the blocks against the combinations in order to find a winner.
+It was only when I thought about the NxN board which led me to consider of making my codes much more dynamic to cater to NxN board.
+While also considering the amount of possible block to iterate.
+It is definitely not efficient to search throught the whole board.
+Hence I thought of searching through the block with the highest possibility of finding a match and only the blocks that the user have selected.

 ## Things I noticed :
 ---